stfabbri/CAS_thesis/README.md

 The aim of this CAS project is multi-fold and wants to

-a) Analyze the output (lineaments) from DEMs at various illumination angles/n
+a) Analyze the output (lineaments) from DEMs at various illumination angles

 b) Analyze the output (lineaments) from FIPHs with various image enhancement techniques applied

 c) Compare the results with data from hand-picked datasets

 # Part 1: Analyse DEM and create lineaments (creating our dataset)